mejia-b/Mailing-Client/README.md

 - This mailing-client was created to help automate sending emails using a Google account
 - Created using Python and the smtplib module
 - The project is implemented in a way that anyone can download it and automate the process of sending messages to any recipient
-- This is the password that you'll use when using this script